acoppes/acoppes/site/_posts/2025-03-29-shipminer-roadmap-to-demo.markdown

 <iframe src="https://store.steampowered.com/widget/3113690/?utm_source=personalpage&utm_campaign=announcement" frameborder="0" width="646" height="190"></iframe>
 </div>

-I recently did a recap of [what happened for me in 2024 and a high level plan for 2025](/2025/01/12/recap-2024-and-2025-plans/).
+I recently did a recap of [what I did in 2024 and a high level plan for 2025](/2025/01/12/recap-2024-and-2025-plans/).
 In this blogpost I want to write of what I think is the current state of Ship Miner and a possible Roadmap for having a Demo in Steam.

 # Current State of the Game